kubapok/cnlps-caiccaic/README.md

 -  Marcin Sowański, Samsung Research Poland
 -  Tomasz Ziętkiewicz, Samsung Research Poland

-We set up a “CNLPS” Discord server to discuss the CAICCAIC challenge.
-Please join it to ask any task-related questions: https://discord.gg/VvjHhh7rbF
+## NEWS

+For news regarding dataset updates, baseline results and other changes, please join “CNLPS” Discord server: <https://discord.gg/VvjHhh7rbF>.

+It is also the place to ask questions about the challenge and usage of the Gonito platform.